Schedule and Room Assignments

 Day(s): Mon

-This is a place-holder for the Physical Science lecture.
-Students should register for the Physical Science Lab, which will automatically enroll them in both class sections.
+This is a place-holder for the Interdisciplinary Science lecture.
+Students should register for the Interdisciplinary Lab, which will automatically enroll them in both class sections.
+A physical meeting room will be designated for on-campus students who have classes immediately before or after this virtual session.

 9th-10th